yiisoft/yii2/docs/guide/runtime-sessions-cookies.md

 ```
 > Note: Since not all browsers support the `sameSite` setting yet, it is still strongly recommended to also include
   [additional CSRF protection](security-best-practices.md#avoiding-csrf).

+## Session php.ini settings

+As [noted in PHP manual](https://www.php.net/manual/en/session.security.ini.php), `php.ini` has important
+session security settings.
+Please ensure recommended settings are applied.
+Especially `session.use_strict_mode`
+that is not enabled by default in PHP installations.